 Founding story

-I started Todd Shelton because brands kept changing the fit or fabric of products I liked.
+I started Todd Shelton because brands kept changing the products I liked.
 Every time I shopped, it felt like starting over.
 I wanted to buy the same thing twice.

-In 2000, I moved to New York City.
+In 2000, I moved from Tennessee to New York City after college.
 I worked for a fashion brand during the day.
 I went to design school at night.

 After three years, I released my first product: a long-sleeve t-shirt.
-I made it in standard sizes and in-between sizes.
-I was in-between.
+I made it in standard and in-between sizes.
+I was in-between sizes.

-I set up at street markets in Soho on weekends.
+I wanted to sell directly to people, so I set up at street markets in Soho on weekends.
 We still have customers from those days.
+In 2005, we built a website.

 By 2009, I had enough online sales to leave my day job.
 Sales were growing, but problems with manufacturers were growing too.

 An order with a pant factory in Brooklyn was six weeks past due.
+I called every week.
 Finally, the owner, Mr. Hertling, told me: "We'll get to your order when we get to it.
 If that's not good enough, you need to make a decision."

-I had to start my own factory.
+I decided to start a factory.
 I mentioned it to a vendor from my day job days.
-'Come talk to me and my business partner in East Rutherford.'
+He said, "Come talk to me and my business partner in East Rutherford."
 They offered me space in their building.
 That's how we landed in New Jersey.

-It was early 2012.
-I moved into a back corner, bought my first machines, hired a full-time seamstress, and posted an ad on Craigslist for a jean maker.
+That was early 2012.
+I moved into a back corner of their building, bought my first machines, hired a full-time seamstress, and posted an ad on Craigslist for a jean maker.

 Gabriel replied.
 He had just arrived from the Dominican Republic, where he worked in a GAP jean factory.
 He taught us how to make jeans.